-CPS South West is headed by Chief Crown Prosecutor (CCP) Chris Long, whose responsibilities include carrying out prosecutions; setting and maintaining professional and ethical standards; representing the CPS locally; contributing to national policy and strategy and ensuring effective employee relations.
+CPS South West is headed by Chief Crown Prosecutor (CCP) Victoria Cook, whose responsibilities include carrying out prosecutions; setting and maintaining professional and ethical standards; representing the CPS locally; contributing to national policy and strategy and ensuring effective employee relations.

 The CCP is supported by a team of senior managers with expertise in legal and business management matters.
-On the legal side, support is provided by Deputy Chief Crown Prosecutor Victoria Cook.
+On the legal side, support is provided by a Deputy Chief Crown Prosecutor.
 Sarah Marchant is the Area Business Manager and has responsibility for the business and operational delivery functions.

 Executive Team Toggle accordion